jrogalski/OrderCloud-SpecForms/README.md

 If you are using file overrides, create a new file override named **`lib/oc/ordercloud-specforms.js`** and add this file as the content by following these steps:

  1. Edit your 2.0 site
- 2. Go to ìCode Editorî tab
+ 2. Go to ‚ÄúCode Editor‚Äù tab
- 3. Click ìNew File Overrideî
+ 3. Click ‚ÄúNew File Override‚Äù
  4. Name this file **`lib/oc/ordercloud-specforms.js`**
  5. Place raw code from **`ordercloud-specforms.js`**  in the section below.
 Save.